 World champion and Kiwi timber sportsman, Jason Wynyard is a household name in the world of woodchopping and his roots go all the way back to events like Kawerau Woodfest.
-This year can expect the future stars of the New Zealand timber sports arena with other emerging talents appearing at Kawerau this year, this will be an opportunity to see the future world elite right before the rest of the world does!
+This year we can expect the future stars of the New Zealand timber sports arena with other emerging talents appearing at Kawerau this year, this will be an opportunity to see the future world elite right before the rest of the world does!

 One of those emerging talents is the 24 year old, Shane 'Chopper' Jordan.
 Shane has been chopping since he was 15 years old and has already competed and represented NZ in the USA, Spain, Austria and Australia.
 Last year he took out 7 titles throughout the North Island and is also a member of the NZ four man team which set the new World record in Austria last year.
 His favourite discipline is the standing chop and his roots are in farming with his present occupation as a sawmiller.